 Hot Leg Cracking at the V.C.
 Summer Nuclear Station

 On October 7, 2000, during a normally scheduled containment inspection after entering a refueling outage, the licensee for V.C.
 Summer Nuclear Power Station identified a circumferential indication of PWSCC in the first weld between the reactor vessel nozzle and the "A" loop RCS hot leg piping.
+Additionally, the licensee found more than 200 pounds of boric acid crystals on the containment floor.
 In response to this discovery, the NRC formed a Special Inspection Team, which identified potentially generic issues involving limitations of required nondestructive examinations.
 See Virgil C. Summer Nuclear Power Station for additional detail.

 Impetus for Bulletin 2001-01

 In the fall of 2000, the inspection findings in RPV head penetrations became more significant.
 At ONS-1 that fall, boron deposits were identified on the RPV head at one CRDM nozzle and at five (of the eight) thermocouple nozzles (one of only two plants with small diameter thermocouple nozzles).
 Contrary to expectations, the boron deposits were very small (less than 1 in. total volume).
 Analysis of the CRDM nozzle identified an axial-radial PWSCC crack that initiated in the J-groove weld and propagated part way into the outer diameter surface of the nozzle.
 The crack in the J-groove weld was arrested when it encountered the RPV head base material, consistent with expectations.